 As for the mobile app, it works excellent.
 We never had a case when it freezes, crashes or glitches.
 It’s quite easy to use, and the navigation is very straightforward.

 Lastly, like the Insteon hub, SmartThings allows us to create scenes.
-For instance, if you’re in the ‘Armed Away’ mode, the security camera will start recording, and if it detects motion, it’ll call 911 and sound the siren to alarm trespassers that they’re spotted.
+For instance, if you’re in the ‘Armed Away’ mode, the security camera will start recording, and if it detects motion, it’ll call 911 (if you have a monitoring contract purchased) and sound the siren to alarm trespassers that they’re spotted.

 5. Advantages and Disadvantages

 Discussing the advantages and disadvantages of Insteon and SmartThings is essential to avoid any confusion or misunderstandings after purchasing either of these hubs.